Cusco Cathedral: Basilica Cathedral of our Lady of Assumption

 Since in this city the painting on canvas of the famous Cusco School of painting was developed, the most important in Colonial America, important samples of local artists who follow this school can be seen precisely in the cathedral.

 Architecture

 The Gothic-Renaissance style of the cathedral reflects that of Spain during the period of the Spanish conquest of South America and also Cusco.
-There is also evidence of Baroque influence in the facade on the Plaza de Armas.
+There is also evidence of Baroque influence in the façade on the Plaza de Armas.